-Many families of children with Asperger’s and autism choose to homeschool.
+Many families of children on the autism spectrum choose to homeschool.
 Parents are aware the high school years is the time to begin planning for a successful college transition.
 As the autism spectrum is wide and student needs vary, there is no one perfect college approach.
 Some students may be successful attending a four year college program without special support services.
 Others homeschoolers with autism will opt to live at home and attend community college.
 A third option that homeschooling families may wish to consider are the growing number of support programs housed at four year colleges.

 The statistics on college success for students with autism are sobering.
 Research finds just one in three students with autism attends college and 80% who enroll won’t graduate.
 Many people with autism have average to high intelligence, so failure to graduate college can be a result of insufficient support and resources.
 Hoping to level the playing field and improve odds of graduation and career success families are increasingly looking at support programs houses on college campuses.

 Autism Services Offered at Some Colleges Include: